openequella/openequella.github.io/gettingstarted/SettingUpAnEquellaDevEnvironment.md

 ## Get the code

 ### Maven Local
+*_NOTE:  Currently the build process requires a 'local maven' repo of 'equella-deps' that is not yet available to the community.
+We are preparing those dependencies to be available to the community and the work should be completed soon._*

-Pull down the maven local repo and place it in your home directory.
+Pull down the maven local repo 'equella-deps' and place it in your home directory.

 ### Base code
 **Git Clone**